 Sec.
 8-1002. - Local code amendments.

-Pursuant to O.C.G.A. § 8-2-25 the following additions, deletions or revisions to the International Residential Code and the International Building Code 2012 edition, as amended by the State of Georgia and this article constitute the minimum Standard Building Code for the City of Savannah, Georgia.

-Section 1612.4 of the International Building Code is amended by adding the following:

-1612.4.1 All materials that are below the elevations specified in ASCE 24-05, Table6-1 shall conform to the requirements of Chapter 5, except materials on the interior of dry flood-proofed portions of buildings.

-1612.4.2 Dry flood proofed structures shall have at least one door satisfying building code requirements for an exit door, or a door, window, or other opening meeting the criteria of the building code for an emergency escape and rescue opening, above the applicable elevation specified in ASCE 24-05 Table 6-1, and capable of providing human ingress and egress during the design flood.

-Section 510.2 of the International Building Code is amended by deleting the following:

-2. The building below the horizontal assembly is not greater than one story above grade plane.

-The following additions, deletions or revisions to the International Property Maintenance Code 2012 edition, as amended by the State of Georgia and this article constitute the minimum Standard Property Maintenance Code for the City of Savannah, Georgia.
+The following additions, deletions or revisions to the International Property Maintenance Code 2018 edition, as amended by the State of Georgia and this article constitute the minimum Standard Property Maintenance Code for the City of Savannah, Georgia.

-Sections 102.5 and 110.4 of the International Property Maintenance Code 2012 edition are amended by deleting these sections in their entirety without substitution.
+Sections 102.5 and 110.4 are amended by deleting these sections in their entirety without substitution.

-Sections 111 and 112 of the International Property Maintenance Code 2012 edition are amended by deleting these sections in their entirety without substitution.
+Sections 111 and 112 are amended by deleting these sections in their entirety without substitution.

 Section 103.1 is revised to read as follows:

-The Code Compliance Department is hereby created and the Director is this department shall be known as the code official.
+The Code Compliance Department is hereby created and the Director of this department shall be known as the Code Official.

-Section 107.2 paragraph 5 of the International Property Maintenance Code 2012 edition is amended by deleting this paragraph in its entirety.
+Section 107.2 paragraph 5 is amended by deleting this paragraph in its entirety.

+Section 302.4 is amended by deleting this section in its entirety without substitution.Section 304.14 is revised to read as follows:

+During the period from March 1 to December 31, every door, window and other outside opening required for ventilation of habitable rooms, food preparation areas, food service areas or any areas where products to be included or utilized in food for human consumption are processed, manufactured, packaged or stored shall be supplied with approved tightly fitting screens of minimum 16 mesh per inch (16 mesh per 25 mm), and every screen door used for insect control shall have a self-closing device in good working condition.

+Exception: Screens shall not be required where other approved means, such as air curtains or insect repellent fans, are employed.

+Section 602.4 is revised to read as follows:

+Indoor occupiable work spaces shall be supplied with hear during the period from November 1 to May 1 to maintain a minimum temperature of 65° F (18° C) during the period the spaces are occupied.

+Exceptions:

+Processing, storage and operation areas that require cooling or special temperature conditions.

+Areas in which persons are primarily engaged in vigorous physical activities.